rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 ## Conclusion 📝

 Interfaces are the *bread and butter* of a good Object Oriented Programmer.
 They encapsulate details, removing the burden from their clients.

-Most interfaces a developer encounters in the wild resemble _Header Interfaces_.
+A lot of interfaces a developer encounters in the wild resemble _Header Interfaces_.
 The _Role Interface_ offers a different take on the interface, defining a clear collaboration between suppliers and consumers.

-If you can mitigate some of its downsides the Role Interface will reward you handsomely.
+If you can mitigate some of its downsides, the Role Interface will reward you handsomely.
 They can make your Domain Model more **expressive**, **simplify clients** and make **refactoring easier**.

-So dear Object Oriented Programmer, don't hesitate to use interfaces more often.
+So fellow programmer, don't hesitate to use interfaces more often.
 Role Interfaces can make all the difference!